m-expunged/guacamole-sharp/README.md

 The token encryption password is defined while creating the Docker container (alternatively inside the appsettings.json).

-The connection object contains all parameters guacd needs to create a connection. **Type** decides the type of connection (ssh, vnc, rdp, ...) and **settings** is used to configure the connection and pass username and password.
+The connection object contains all parameters guacd needs to create a connection. **Type** decides the type of connection (ssh, vnc, rdp, ...) and **settings** is used to configure the connection and pass username and password of the machine you want to connect to.
 [The Apache Guacamole documentation](https://guacamole.incubator.apache.org/doc/gug/configuring-guacamole.html#connection-configuration) contains a full list of settings and their meaning

 ### guacamole-common-js